RanitManik/DSA-Bootcamp-Java/README.md

 - Open-source Java projects and repositories that inspired and educated me in various aspects of Java development.
 - My peers and fellow programmers who offered support, feedback, and motivation throughout my DSA coding journey.

-Thank you for embarking on this journey in DSA with Kunal.
+Thank you for embarking on this journey in DSA with Ranit.
 Together, we can master Data Structures and Algorithms using Java!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>